Infragistics-BusinessTools/Slingshot-Documentation/docTopics/en/components/logging-in-first-time.md

 Your personal space, **Home**, is great and useful, but Slingshot is about effective collaboration while running teams and projects.
 So, you're probably wondering how to switch between your personal space, teams, and projects?
 Check out the image below:

+[comment]: <> ([New UI] - replace with a similar one)
 <img src="../images/teams-navigation-opened.png" alt="Organization, Teams, and Projects navigation opened" width="100%"/>

-By scrolling down you are able to navigate your teams and their projects.
+By scrolling down the panel on the left you are able to navigate your teams and their projects.
 If you bookmarked a team or project to keep it at hand, you can select bookmarks here to find it faster.
-Your organization (if you have one) is also displayed here.
+Your organization (if you have one) is also displayed here, right under _Home_.

 To navigate to any team or project, just click/tap over it.

+[comment]: <> ([New UI] - replace with a similar one)
 <img src="../images/teams-navigation-organization.png" alt="Organization, Teams, and Projects navigation opened and hovering the Organization" width="100%"/>

 Keep in mind that in Slingshot, people can be part of an organization, plus one or more teams, and also one or more projects.
 Projects live within teams, and you have overviews, tasks, discussions, content, and dashboards at both levels.
-E.g: There are team tasks and project tasks as well.
+For example, there are team tasks and project tasks as well.
 Follow the links for further details about [teams](teams.md) or [projects](projects.md).

 ### Overviews, Projects, Tasks, Discussions, Content, and Dashboards

-On the very left of the screen, you can find the main navigation items, **Overviews**, **Projects**, **Tasks**, **Discussions**, **Content**, **Dashboards**.
+Inside Slingshot teams, you will find the five main navigation bars on top: **Overviews**, **Projects**, **Tasks**, **Discussions**, **Content**, **Dashboards**.

+[comment]: <> ([New UI]: Replace with a screenshot showing the five navigation bars)
 <img src="../images/overview-personal-navigation.png" alt="Personal Overview highlighting the main navigation items in Slingshot" width="100%"/>

-You probably noticed that projects and discussions are both missing in the image above.
-It's true, not all navigation items are present in your home, organization, or projects.
+As already mentioned, the Organization team is not like other teams.
+So, inside it, there is a different number of navigation bars.
+That goes for your _Home_ space and _Projects_, which also have the navigation bars.
-So, why is that?
-Let's answer that question quickly...
+But why is that?
+Let's answer this question quickly by explaining the idea behind each navigation bar.

-As your teams have projects, only **Teams** have all the main navigation items. **Discussions** are used to chat among members of an organization, team or project, so you'll find discussions there.
-And finally, **Overviews** give you a quick status of projects, teams, or your personal work, so you'll find them there.
+**Overviews** give you a quick status of projects, teams, or your personal work, so you'll find them there. **Projects** are created inside teams, but cannot include other projects. **Tasks** represent work to be done by the team members in a team or in the scope of a project.  **Discussions** are used to chat among members of an organization, team or project. **Content** is about cloud storages and boards - basically you connect to cloud storages and then use boards to organize and share that content with others.
+Finally, **Dashboards** allow you to quickly create and share data visualizations so you can turn your data into insights.

+[comment]: <> ([NEW UI]: plus add a screenshot-collage as described below)
 <img src="../images/overview-team-navigation.png" alt="Teams Overview shown in Slingshot" width="100%"/>

-The image above shows a Slingshot team, so all the main navigation items are present.
+The image above shows the navigation bars of a Slingshot team, the Organization team, a project, and Home.
+Only teams have all the main navigation bars.
-**Tasks** represent work to be done and discussions are used to chat with members of your team or project. **Content** is about cloud storages and boards, basically you connect to cloud storages and then use boards to organize and share that content with others.
-Finally, **Dashboards** allow you to quickly create and share data visualizations so you can turn your data into insights.
-Follow the links for further details about [overviews](overviews.md), [projects](projects.md), or [tasks](tasks.md).
+Follow the links for further details about [overviews](overviews.md), [projects](projects.md), [tasks](tasks.md), [discussions](discussions.md), [content](content-boards.md), or [dashboards](dashboards/index.md).

 ### Notifications and User Settings

-**Notifications** are designed to keep you updated of any changes to teams, tasks, projects, messages, and dashboards.
+**Notifications** are designed to keep you updated on any changes to teams, tasks, projects, messages, and dashboards.
 You can learn, among others, that a task was assigned to you, that you are removed from a team, or that someone sent a message in a discussion thread you're following.

+[comment]: <> ([New UI]: replace with a similar screenshot)
 <img src="../images/notifications-panel-opened.png" alt="Notifications panel opened in Slingshot" width="100%"/>

 There are three different types of notifications, in-app, push, and email.
 This means that you can get a message that pops up while using Slingshot (in-app notification), a message that pops up on a mobile device (push notification), or even an email notification.